 Brandon K. Johnson is an Associate in the Louisville, KY office of McBrayer, McGinnis, Leslie & Kirkland, PLLC.
 Mr. Johnson practices primarily in the areas of insurance defense, employment law, and general litigation.
 He can be reached at firstname.lastname@example.org or at (502) 327-5400.

-This article is intended as a summary of federal and state law and does not constitute legal advice.
+This article is intended as a summary of state and federal law and does not constitute legal advice.